 - made with either fresh or canned salmon

-Make and freeze these Baked Salmon Cakes
+🥶 Make ahead and freeze

 If you were to open my freezer almost any day of the year, you'd find vacuum-packed salmon patties.
 Having healthy pre-made dinner options is a life-saver on busy days.
 And yes, even though I'm retired, my days can be busy!